mspalti/iiif_dspace_workflows/README.md

 # Import Process

 Because I have a large data migration in mind, I am using the Simple Archive Format to batch import items to DSpace.
-Here's an abbreviated contents file that illustrates the bundles and files described above.
+Here's an abbreviated contents file that shows files imported into the bundles described above.

 ```
 199701.pdf